deepmoe/ipv6-only_vps_cloudflare-warp_and_xray-proxy/README.md

 And if you place the problem like "How to access Github without IPv6", you will be recommended to download it and then upload it to your IPv6-only VPS via SFTP/FTP.

 Furthermore, warp service will listen on port: 40000 by default, used as the outbound target for the Xray service.
-And you can also refer to the official Xray documentation for guidance on manually modifying its configuration.
+And you can also refer to the official Xray documentation for guidance on manually modifying its inbound configuration.